BillyCWood/EGEN310-Rover-Code/README.md

 ## Uploading Code
 To upload the code from the Arduino IDE, connect a USB to Micro-USB cable from your computer to the ESP32.
 After the code compiles and is waiting to upload, press and hold the <code>BOOT</code> button to the right of the Micro-USB port until it begins uploading.

+## Stakeholder
+We partnered with a resource company to build a rover that will extract and transport resources from Planet X. The rover must be able to move forwards and backwards, as well as turn left and right.
+The rover must also be able to extract and transport materials.

+To move, both joysticks must be held forward or backwards to move in that direction.
+For turning, the joysticks must be held in opposing directions, still forwards and backwards, so that it may turn in the direction of forward-held joystick.

+A shovel and a bucket is used to extract and transport the materials.
+The shovel is controlled using a [MG92B Servo Motor.](https://www.adafruit.com/product/2307) The servo motor moves the shovel up and down and dumps into the holding bucket on the rear of the rover.
+The servo is controlled using the Directional Pad on the DualShock 4 controller.